MrDrSushi/SPOPSM/README.md

 ![SPOPSM](./readme/script-running.png)

-Once the migration is completed, the script will produce:
+With the migration complete, a summary will be displayed:

 ![SPOPSM](./readme/script-totals.png)